vdesabou/kafka-docker-playground/environment/2way-ssl/README.md

-# SASL/PLAIN with SSL encryption
+# SSL encryption and SSL authentication

 ## Description

-This is a deployment with SSL encryption, and SASL/PLAIN authentication:
+This is a deployment with SSL encryption, and SSL authentication:

 * 1 zookeeper
 * 1 broker